- Easily take your sample at home

-Taking a blood sample Use the lancet enclosed with the test kit to draw a few drops of blood and deposit them on the dry blood card.
+Taking a blood sample Use the lancet enclosed with the test kit to draw a few drops of blood and deposit them on the dry blood card (Instructions of use).

 Activate test online Enter the test ID listed on the test ID card in your secure My cerascreen user account on our website or on our app.
 Then answer a few short questions so we can give you personalised recommendations.

 Send blood sample Send the card with the blood sample by post to our laboratory free of charge using the prepaid return envelope.

 Laboratory analysis Your blood sample will be analysed in a specialist laboratory with regard to the relevant parameters.span>

 Status notification You will be notified by email and through our app when your sample has arrived in the lab and when the evaluation is complete.